What is Apache Iceberg?

 The Iceberg REST Catalog

-The REST Catalog is a vendor-neutral HTTP API specification for catalog operations — creating tables, listing namespaces, committing metadata updates.
-Any query engine that implements the REST Catalog client can work with any catalog backend that implements the server side, regardless of how either is built.
+The REST Catalog is a vendor-neutral HTTP API spec for catalog operations -- creating tables, listing namespaces, committing metadata updates.
+Any engine implementing the client can work with any backend implementing the server, regardless of how either is built.

-Apache Polaris (contributed to the Apache Software Foundation by Snowflake) is the reference open-source implementation.
+Apache Polaris (contributed to ASF by Snowflake) is the reference implementation.
 AWS, Google Cloud, Snowflake, Databricks, and Dremio all offer REST Catalog-compatible services.
-The practical effect is that you can swap catalog backends without changing your query engines, and new engines don't need to implement custom integrations for each catalog.
+The practical effect: swap catalog backends without changing query engines, and new engines don't need custom integrations for each catalog.

 Iceberg V3 Specification

-The V3 spec, ratified in spring 2025, adds capabilities that had been limitations of the format:
+The V3 spec, ratified spring 2025, adds capabilities that were V2 limitations:

 Deletion vectors replace positional delete files for row-level deletes.
-Instead of maintaining a separate file listing deleted row positions, V3 uses a compact binary bitmap.
-This makes UPDATE and DELETE operations significantly cheaper, both at write time and read time.
+Instead of a separate file listing deleted positions, V3 uses a compact binary bitmap.
+UPDATE and DELETE become significantly cheaper at both write and read time.

-Row-level lineage adds metadata fields to individual records for precise change tracking, which simplifies CDC pipelines and audit requirements.
+Row-level lineage adds metadata to individual records for precise change tracking, simplifying CDC pipelines and audit requirements.

-New data types include a Variant type for semi-structured data, geospatial types (geometry and geography), and nanosecond-precision timestamps — gaps that had required workarounds in V2.
+New data types include Variant for semi-structured data, geospatial types (geometry and geography), and nanosecond-precision timestamps -- gaps that required workarounds in V2.

 Is Iceberg Parquet?
 Is It a Database?